Sharp Weyl Law for Signed Counting Function of Positive Interior Transmission Eigenvalues: Relations between the scattering matrix and ITEs; auxiliary lemmas.

 It remains only to find $\psi_{\text {sc}}$ on $\partial\mathcal O$ from (\ref{AnoneE}).
 Let us denote function $e^{ik\omega \cdot x}$ by $h$.
 Since $\frac{\partial \psi}{\partial \nu}=\frac{\partial \psi_{\text {sc}}}{\partial \nu}+\frac{\partial h}{\partial \nu}=N^{out}\psi_{\text {sc}}+N^{in}_0h$ and $\frac{\partial \psi}{\partial \nu}=N^{in}_{n}\psi$, the continuity of $\psi$ on $\partial\mathcal O$ implies that

 We apply operator $N^{in}_{n}$ to the first equality and then subtract the second one.
 This leads to

 which, together with (\ref{scatc2}), completes the proof. \end{proof}

-The following properties of operators (\ref{lstar}) are almost obvious, but we will provide proofs (compare to \cite[Lemma 5.2]{EP}) since the statement below will be very essential for us. \begin{lemma} If $-k^2$ is not an eigenvalue of the Dirichlet Laplacian in $\mathcal O$, then the kernels of operators $\mathcal L^*$ and $\mathcal L$ are trivial, and therefore their ranges are dense. \end{lemma} \begin{proof} Let $\mathcal L^*u=0$ on $S^{d-1}$.
-Consider the single layer operator
+The following properties of operators (\ref{lstar}) (compare to \cite[Lemma 5.2]{EP}) will be very essential for us. \begin{lemma} If $-k^2$ is not an eigenvalue of the Dirichlet Laplacian in $\mathcal O$, then the kernels of operators $\mathcal L^*$ and $\mathcal L$ are trivial, and therefore their ranges are dense.

+If $-k^2$ is an eigenvalue of the Dirichlet Laplacian in $\mathcal O$, then the dimensions of the kernels of operators $\mathcal L^*$ and $\mathcal L$ and their co-kernels (orthogonal complements to the closures of ranges) does not exceed the multiplicity $\kappa$ of the eigenvalue $-k^2$, and $\dim\ker \mathcal L^*=\dim\rm{coker} \mathcal L=\kappa$. \end{lemma} \begin{proof} Let us prove that $\dim\ker \mathcal L^*=\kappa$.
+It will be done by establishing a one-to-one correspondence between the elements $u$ of the kernel and the eigenfunctions $v$ of the Dirichlet problem.
+In fact, we will show that the set $\{u\}$ coincides with the set of normal derivatives $-\frac{\partial v}{\partial\nu}$ on $\partial\mathcal O$.
+The normal derivatives define $v$ uniquely due to the uniqueness of the solution of the Cauchy problem for the Helmholtz equation.